 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For kindergarten this standard would be:
+For standards related to knowing single-digit facts from memory, this typically involves generating a response within three to five seconds.
+For kindergarten this standard is:

-K.OA.A.5 Fluently add and subtract within five, including zero.
+• K.OA.A.5 Fluently add and subtract within five, including zero.